telnetr4/CowtasticMods/README.md

 - Check that BepInEx runs.
 If `BepInEx/config` does not generate on starting your game, that means BepInEx isn't starting.
 - Check that you have installed the correct version of BepInEx 5 for the OS you are using.
 These mods have not been tested with BepInEx 6 (if you test them in 6 and they work, let me know).
 - If you are playing a version of Cowtastic Cafe lower than 1.1.0.0, make sure your game has the unstripped DLLs.
+- Check if you extracted _the contents_ of the Bepinex download.
+For Windows as of Sept 2, 2023, the contents are the `BepInEx` folder and 3 files: `changelog`, `doorstop_config` and `winhttp.dll`.
+These will be different for Mac or Linux.

 # Contact:
 If you encounter any issues that you cannot resolve, you can contact me on Discord at telnet.8242.